Employment Law Case Funding

 Employment case funding significantly improves plaintiffs’ financial stability.
 Many people who undertake employment-related litigation don’t have enough money to pay for upfront court fees, let alone several months’ worth of lawyers’ fees.
 Without access to lawsuit funding, these people might never bring their case to court.
 With it, they can fight for their rights and eventually win compensation for their troubles.

 Employment case funding is usually non-recourse.
 This means that if you lose your case, you’re not required to pay the money back.
 You’ll only have to pay back your loan if you win a settlement.
-If your payout is a lump-sum settlement, you’ll pay it back your loan immediately.
+If your payout is a lump-sum settlement, you’ll pay back your loan immediately.
 If your payout is a structured settlement, you’ll pay back the loan in installments.

 How Employment Case Funding Works